Rotinx/GoDisway/README.md

 # GoDisway
 Come go disway :)

-Learning GO.
-While using discordgo as a simple framework to increase my IQ in Go to become a go mastermind.
+Learning GO, while using discordgo as a simple framework to increase my IQ in Go to become a go mastermind.